vidstack/player/apps/vidstack-io/src/routes/docs/player/components/ui/slider/_Docs.md

 ## Usage

-The `<vds-slider>` component is a custom-built range input (`input[type="range"]`) that is cross-browser friendly, ARIA friendly, mouse/touch-friendly and easily stylable.
+The `<vds-slider>` component is a custom-built range input (`input[type="range"]`) that is cross-browser friendly, ARIA friendly, mouse/touch-friendly and easily style-able.
 The slider allows users to input numeric values between a minimum and maximum value.

 Other sliders in the library such as `<vds-time-slider>` and `<vds-volume-slider>` extend the